 - Inattention: Truck drivers spend a lot of time on the road and it takes work to keep focused and alert.
 When a truck driver loses attention, everyone on the road is at risk.

 - Following too closely: No automobile should follow too closely to the vehicle in front of it, but when trucks follow too closely, the risk of accident and injury is greater.
-Large trucks take much longer to stop than you average passenger vehicle and their size and mass leads to devastating impacts in truck accidents.
+Large trucks take much longer to stop than you average passenger vehicle and their size and mass lead to devastating impacts in truck accidents.

 - Misjudgment of gap or other’s speed: Accidents frequently result when a truck driver misjudges the gap between his truck and another vehicle or when the truck driver misjudges another driver’s speed.
 In these cases, a truck may turn left in front of an oncoming vehicle or merge into another vehicle’s lane when it is not safe to do so.